-- MHCLG's Guidance on Local Government Investments ("the Guidance") - CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2017 ("the Code") - CIPFA Treasury Management Guidance Notes 2018
+- DLUHC's Guidance on Local Government Investments ("the Guidance") - CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2021 ("the Code") - CIPFA Treasury Management Guidance Notes 2021

-The council's investment priorities will be security first, portfolio liquidity second and then yield, (return).
+The council's investment priorities will be security first, portfolio liquidity second and then yield (return).
 The council will aim to achieve the optimum return (yield) on its investments commensurate with proper levels of security and liquidity and with the council's risk appetite.
-In the current economic climate it is considered appropriate to keep investments short term to cover cash flow needs.